 The term ‘antioxidant’ has been thrown around a lot over the last decade.
 However, many people do not realize the importance of antioxidants for dogs.
-The abilities of these little molecules can extend beyond human beings, and be beneficial to your pets, specifically, for your dogs.
+The abilities of these little molecules can extend beyond human beings, and be beneficial to your pets, specifically, to your dogs.

 - 1 What Are Antioxidants For Dogs?